-Are you a tea drinker?
-Tea is not only medicinal but also incredibly soothing, making it both physically and emotionally healing.
-Unfortunately, there is also a dark side to tea where you’ll find hidden ingredients legally present without a label.
+Is your tea made with toxic ingredients or are your teabags full of plastic?
 Finding the right kind of tea is important because it’s a daily consumption item.
-So how can you be sure you are giving your family the safest and healthiest tea to drink?
-You’ve trusted Mamavation to bring you topics like best & worst organic milk, most dangerous beers & wines, and safest cookware, now join us as we rank the safest tea companies for your family.
+We evaluated the most popular brands and emailed most of them to discover those answers for you.
+You’ve trusted Mamavation to bring you topics like best & worst organic milk, best spritz & hard seltzer with safer ingredients, and safest cookware, now join us as we rank the safest tea companies for your family.

 From green tea to kombucha to teas extracted from herbs like holy basil, there really does seem to be something for everyone.
 In fact, one study suggested that tea rehydrates as well as water but with the added benefit of containing valuable antioxidants.